SF-WDI-LABS/ruby-gem-lightning-talks/README.md

 # Ruby on Rails Lightning Talks

-Your goal is to create an exceedingly brief presentation of a ruby gem (~5 min).
+Your goal is to create an exceedingly brief presentation of a ruby gem (5 min MAX, we WILL cut you off).

 **Include a live demo or a working code example**.
 Please also [create a brief github gist](https://help.github.com/articles/creating-gists/) (or "cheat sheet") for your fellow developers, outlining your findings, and linking to any helpful tutorials, resources, hints, and tips you discover in your research.